cloudflare/agents-starter/README.md

 The chat interface is built with React and can be customized in `app.tsx`:

-- Modify the theme colors in `styles.css`
+- Modify the theme colors in `index.css`
 - Add new UI components in the chat container
 - Customize message rendering and tool confirmation dialogs
 - Add new controls to the header